 On April 8, 2003, Presley released her debut album, To Whom It May Concern.
 Presley wrote almost all the lyrics and co-wrote every melody.

-Most of Lisa’s lyrics were angry and vehement, though some were not, and of course they can be attributed to Lisa-Marie’s experiences with men other than Jackson, though I doubt it:
+Most of Lisa’s lyrics were angry and vehement, though some were not, and of course they can be attributed to Lisa-Marie’s experience with men other than Jackson – however I doubt it.

 - I’m no longer your erection, or your congregation, I’m your disease.
 You take the sun.
 You have your fun but you better beware. ["Better Beware"]